 Installation in the terminal is performed according to the standard instructions.
 Timeframe – M30

 Description of indicator settings

-- LookBack — the number of days on the basis of which the profile will be built
+- LookBack – the number of days based on which the profile will be built

-- ShiftBrokerofGMT — time shift of the broker from the GMT time.
-In fact, this setting is responsible for from which hour to build a profile
+- ShiftBrokerofGMT – time shift of the broker from the GMT.
+This setting is responsible for from which hour to build a profile

 - ShowPriceProfile – whether to show the price profile

-- ModeLetter — on/off display of the profile in the form of letters
+- ModeLetter – on/off the display of the profile in the form of letters

-- ModePseudoLetter — on/off display of the profile in the form of squares
+- ModePseudoLetter – on/off the display of the profile in the form of squares

 - ShowColorBySession – on/off coloring according to trading sessions